 Kate is a PhD Candidate and Government of Ireland Postgraduate Scholar 2018-2021, NUI Galway.
 She holds a BA in Communication Studies from DCU and completed an MSc in World Heritage Management & Conservation at UCD.
 Her master’s research examined the social and cultural history of Girley Bog Natural Heritage Area in County Meath.
 She volunteers with the Girley Bog Meitheal, a community-based group involved in the conservation and management of Girley Bog.
 She also sits on the Steering Group for the Community Wetlands Forum, a national network aimed at supporting community engagement with wetland and peatland conservation.

-Principal Advisor, National Parks & Wildlife Service
+Scientific Officer, National Parks and Wildlife Service

 Dr Mary Kelly-Quinn